Who Shaped the American Criminal Justice System?

 - 14 comprehensive sets of flashcards designed as a study aide for students to practice key historical developments in the American Criminal Justice System

-- 14 quizzes developed for student self-assessment or as a graded activity, each including a thorough review of main concepts and historical facts presented in the text
+- 14 quizzes developed for student self-assessment or as a graded activity, each including a thorough review of main concepts and historical facts presented in the text See a preview of the content

 To see a full demo, please email us and one of our adoption specialists will follow up with you.